OpenFn/ConSoSci/docs/0-key-terms.md

 - [Kobo user manuals](https://drive.google.com/drive/folders/12anHiXs2ya_7AgGPL8Oux4HXK_LylIX0)

 ## ConSoSci Connect
 ConSoSci Connect is a data solution in development to deliver secure data storage, centralized management, analysis and visualization tools for social science data.
-It provides automated queries and analyses indicators such as the Basic Necessities Survey (BNS) and ature Resources Governance tool (NRGT), and visualize and share the results in compelling dashboards and reports.
+It provides automated queries and analyses indicators such as the Basic Necessities Survey (BNS) and Natural Resource Governance Tool (NRGT), and visualize and share the results in compelling dashboards and reports.
 This enables users to easily monitor progress towards these indicators in near real-time, as well as run further custom analysis to dissect and investigate social science data collected across sites.
 ![consosci-dashboard](../consosci-dashboard.png)

 ## Databases (PostgreSQL, MSSQL)